Debinash Sangma

 Debinash Sangma (দেবীনাশ সাংমা; 1936 – 7 August 2005) was a former Bangladeshi football player.

 Early life

 Debinash was born in 1936 in Dhairpara village of Dhobaura Upazila in Mymensingh District, British India.
 He represented the Mymensingh District football team in the East Pakistan inter-district football tournaments starting in 1956.

 Club career

 Debinash began his First Division career with Mohammedan SC, having three stints at the club from 1958 to 1959, 1961–1965, and 1968–1969.
 He won five league titles and three Aga Khan Gold Cup titles during these periods.
 Debinash also represented Dhaka Wanderers Club in 1966 and Victoria Sporting Club in 1967.
-Debinash also featured in the 1958 Rovers Cup held in Bombay as a guest player for Keamari Mohammedan.
+Debinash also featured in the 1958 Rovers Cup held in Bombay as a guest player for Keamari Muhammadan.

 Dacca Division

 Debinash (third from left in the middle row) with the 1961 National Football Championship-winning Dhaka Division team.

 Debinash represented Dacca Division in the National Football Championship from the 1961–62 edition.
 During the tournament, he was the only East Pakistani player to feature for the eventual champions.
 Debinash was also present in the team when Dacca defeated Karaci Blues 6–1 in the final held in Karachi.
 He was also part of the team that retained the title the following edition, defeating hosts Karachi 4–0.